foureyes/csci-ua.0480-spring2017-008/slides/02/functions-addendum.markdown

 </code></pre>
 {:.fragment}

-the variable declaration for x is hoisted
+the `var` declaration for x is hoisted
 {:.fragment}

 </section>